 Fast Food is a six-part series during which you share a meal with others, serve up stories of the persecuted Church and take away a fasting challenge.
 (For more on this series see p.
 4.)
 In this issue we are focussing on India.
 Since the Hindu nationalist Bharatiya Janata Party came into power, persecution against Christians has increased in this country that used to be an example of religious freedom and tolerance.
 Hindunisation of India is the main reason for this increase.
-In the first quarter of 2017 there were 248 persecution incidents wherein Christians were harassed, threatened or attacked for their faith.
+According to UCF, the number of violent attacks against Christians rose to 486 during the year from 279 in 2020.